 Sometimes, it can be highly beneficial to separate processes into smaller maps.
 Here’s a good rule of thumb: If something can be repeated multiple times, do a map just for that process.

-For example, let’s say you have a process for following up with people who attempt to make a purchase but their credit card is declined.
+Let’s say you have a process for following up with people who attempt to make a purchase but their credit card is declined.
 This is a process that can happen any number of times, and it doesn’t affect the way this contact should continue moving through your other maps.
-You still want them to continue receiving offer emails for the product they attempted to buy.
+You still want them to receive offer emails for the product they attempted to buy.
 This process is a good example of something that can be on a campaign map by itself.

-On each map, you can view reports such as Contact Flow, Goal Conversion, Customer Lifetime Value and more that reveal how all the components of one campaign affect each other, and how they contribute to the overall goal.
-This means that if you have some processes spread across multiple maps, using what’s known as campaign nesting, you may not be able to get insight into how an element on one map is affecting an element on a different map.
+On each map, you can view reports such as Contact Flow, Goal Conversion, Customer Lifetime Value and more that reveal how all the components of one campaign affect each other and how they contribute to the overall goal.
+This means that if you have some processes spread across multiple maps, or campaign nesting, you may not be able to get insight into how an element on one map is affecting an element on a different map.

 Reporting maps solve this.
 A reporting map is a campaign that has no actions on it, only triggers, filters and goals.
-This means a contact can travel through your reporting map simultaneously as they travel through any of your other campaigns.
-They don’t need to receive any additional emails, have tags changed or have fields updated.
+This means a contact can travel through your reporting map and any of your other campaigns simultaneously.
+They don’t need to receive any additional emails, have tags changed, or have fields updated.
 They just need to activate triggers and goals for you to see how elements from different campaigns are having an effect on a contact’s experience.

-With sequences, the way contacts progress is linear.
-Rule steps and Global Rules are used to dictate what should happen to contacts within the sequence, but there’s never before been an easy (and visually obvious) way to change what happens when contacts take the action you want them to.
-On the other hand, campaigns create opportunities for contacts to move in a dynamic, non-linear fashion.
+With traditional marketing automation software, the way contacts progress through a campaign is linear.
+Rules are used to dictate what should happen to contacts within the sequence, but it’s difficult to change what happens when contacts take the action you want them to.
+ONTRAPORT’s Campaign Builder creates opportunities for contacts to move in a dynamic, non-linear fashion.
 Goals inside campaigns can move your contacts to the next step, changing a contact’s path the second they take a desired action.

-For example, instead of adding a rule step on a post-purchase sequence to remove customers from the offer sequence for that product, you’d simply a create a goal that is achieved when the product is purchased, and move contacts to that point on the map.
+For example, you can simply create a goal that is achieved when the product is purchased, and move contacts to that point on the map.

 Because of the addition of goals, you can have always-on automation that applies only to the people you specify and moves them dynamically through a series of steps based on their behavior and engagement.